RoundSparrow/android-edittext-validator/README.md

-# Android Form EditText - With TextView-to-EditText hides
+# Android EditText validation AND TextView-to-EditText swaps

 fork of vekexasia/android-edittext-validator